nicher92/olmix_on_lumi/README.md

 # Command to start run
 ./launch_all_swarms.sh - starts an array job of all mixes

+# Convering final checkpoints to HF models
+./scripts/convert_olmix_models_to_hf.sh - converts the final checkpoints (ie the ones ending with iter_0022889) to hf checkpoints

 # TODO
 test the fitting portion of a run based on metrics.csv, ratios.csv files - or run elsewhere check that BPB will be added to oellm-cli in the near future, otherwise will have to compute bpb elsewhere to get the metrics